-The opening of the new Metro line between Ruoholahti and Matinkylä is delayed.
+According to current estimates, the new Metro line between Ruoholahti and Matinkylä could open in September 2017.
 When the line is opened, eight new stations will open, two in Helsinki and six in Espoo.
 The new line runs entirely underground.
 The opening of the new metro line has major impacts on bus services.

 More frequent service.
 At peak times, the Metro will run between Tapiola and Itäkeskus every two and half minutes.
-A more frequent service at 2.5-minute intervals started to operate between Itäkeskus and Kamppi already on 15 August 2016.
+A more frequent service at 2.5-minute intervals started to operate between Itäkeskus and Kamppi already in August 2016.

 Two Metro lines.
 There will be two Metro lines: Matinkylä-Vuosaari and Tapiola-Mellunmäki.
 In the east, every other train will run to Mellunmäki and every other to Vuosaari.
 In Espoo, every other train will turn around at Tapiola and every other will continue to Matinkylä.